 What is Action!
 Phase 2

-MITT is partnering with Film Training Manitoba to provide free training to MITT students and alumni.
+MITT is partnering with Film Training Manitoba to provide a tuition credit to MITT students and alumni.

 ACTION!
 Phase 2 includes 6 Film Training Manitoba Online courses.

 These 6 courses are introductory courses to the film industry.
 They are required courses for those interested in learning more about how the film industry works and for those who would like to join unions in the industry and start working on sets.

 Each course takes 2-4 hours to complete online and can be taken 24/7.
 You will receive certificates upon completion of the courses.

 Applications opened in November 2020 and seats are still available.
 Please note, all courses must be completed by October 1, 2021.

 The applications consist of providing contact information, 200 words on why you want to be part of the Action!
 Phase 2 opportunity and a copy of your current resume.

 Set Orientation: Set Orientation encompasses an understanding of the filmmaking process, and includes familiarity with the various procedures that are vitally important for communication and scheduling on a day-to-day basis.
 Since productions can employ many people in diverse fields, crewmembers rely on set etiquette for standards of behavior, terminology, and communication between departments.